 South Downs by train

-YHA South Downs is located (you guessed it) in the rolling hills of the South Downs national park.
+YHA South Downs is located (you guessed it) in the rolling hills of the South Downs National Park.
 The hostel is just a five-minute walk from Southease station in Sussex, which is 25 minutes from Brighton or one hour and 20 minutes from London, both direct.
-Opened by HRH the Queen in 2013 after a £3m investment, this modern hostel is snuggled in the middle of substantial gardens with plenty of local walks nearby.
+This modern hostel is snuggled in the middle of substantial gardens with plenty of local walks nearby.
 If you’re looking for a bigger adventure, check out the camping and glamping options available at YHA South Downs.
 Book yourself into a premium bell tent – a spacious tipi-like structure complete with futon beds, soft furnishings and a log burner.
-Or try our brand-new Landpods which are raised off the ground for added comfort and have retractable roofs so you can finish your day in the national park with a night under the stars.
+Or try our Landpods which are raised off the ground for added comfort and have retractable roofs so you can finish your day in the national park with a night under the stars.

 Peak District by bus or train